robert1811/life-simulator/README.md

 - Diseases
 - More prison actions
 - Commercial properties
-- Social media
+- More laws
-- Laws and taxes
+- Taxes
 - Writing career
 - More social interactions